mlg-/bug-squishing/README.md

 A test is another great way to nail down what you are trying to do.
 If you know what objects you need, you can write tests to help you decide how they should behave or what their methods should produce.

 Tests also give you more feedback about what's wrong.
-Consider this (slightly contrived) example in a file called `code.rb`:
+Consider this (slightly contrived) example in a file called `greeting.rb`:

 ```